ShipEngine/connect-website/native-rating/implementation.md

 ```

 The next step is to add a `NativeRating` property to the same carrier definition, specifying the Native Rating appId and
-the id of the default rate card that should be used by requests from the platform.
+the id of the default rate card that should be used by requests from ShipStation/ShipEngine.

 ```typescript
 export const DemoCarrier: Carrier = {